SSWConsulting/SSW.People.Profiles/Tiago-Araujo/Tiago-Araujo.md

 *
 *

- *When the bottom/top values are the same and the left-right values as well, you can optimize it even more:*<span style="line-height:18px;"></span>
+ *When the bottom/top values are the same and the left-right values as well, you can optimize it even more:*

 *<font color="#808080">
 </font>*